Rubinho12/ST558-Project3/data_channel_is_lifestyle.md

 - Similarly to a boxplot, dotplots can be used to visualize the five number summary of a numeric data.
 Here , we are trying to see graphically the number of contents shared during the weekday and the weekend.
-We would expect the minimum number to be 0, since a the least amount of contents that can be shared can’t go below 0.
+We would expect the minimum number to be 0, since the least amount of contents to be shared can’t go below 0.

 - A greater number of points, for example in the ‘Not weekend’ group states that more articles are shared during the week days compared the